SEO starts with a good keyword research service.

 Section #1.
 This is the search bar where you write the keyword you want to target.
 If you followed the previous steps, this would be a suggested keyword from the Brainstorm feature.
 But feel free to type any keyword you want.

 Section #3.
 Here you can see the search trends during the last 12 months.
-In this example, it looks quite stable and even seems it is peaking now, what suggests could be a good keyword to use.
+This example looks quite stable and even seems it is peaking now, which suggests it could be a good keyword to use.

 Section #4.
-In this section, you can spy your competitors and see the URLs which are already ranking for that keyword.
-I’ll cover the competition in more detail later in the post, you don’t need to pay attention to this for now.
+This section can spy on your competitors and see the URLs already ranking for that keyword.
+I’ll cover the competition in more detail later in the post; you don’t need to pay attention to this for now.

 Section #5.
 This is the filter, where the magic happens.
 This is what we are going to use to refine our results.

 Section #6.
 This is the list of the related keywords.
 The best way to sort them out is by filtering them.

 Now you know what each section means, let’s find your keyword.

 There is no magic number when it comes to the values you should go after for the perfect keyword.
 But it should have a good combination of search volume, CPC, and difficulty.